gridai/grid-docs/docs/features/runs/attaching-datastores.md

 ```

 :::note
   When using datastores the data are requested from S3 and loaded on demand.
 These data results are then cached to local disk.
-Because of this you will see slower data
-  retrieval times during the first epoch of a run.
+Because of this you will see faster retrieval times after the first epoch of a run.
 :::note

 ## Datastore paths